Altinn/altinn-studio-docs/content/broker/broker-transition/usage/rest/_index.en.md

 }
 ```

-Uploaded state here means that the file has been processed OK.
+"Uploaded" state here means that the file has been processed OK.
 A FileStatus of "Initialized" indicates that the file has not finished processing, or that processing encountered an error, as Altinn 2 Rest File Details does not implement error messaging.

 ### Get File Details outbox (sender)